EOxServer/eoxserver/docs/sphinx/en/users/install.rst

-For each of them there is a template in the ``eoxserver/conf`` directory of the EOxServer distribution (referenced above) which is copied and adjusted by the :file:`create_instance.py` script to the instance directory.
+For each of them there is a template in the ``eoxserver/conf`` directory of the EOxServer distribution (referenced above) which is copied and adjusted by the `create_instance` command of the :file:`eoxserver-admin.py` script to the instance directory.
 If you create an EOxServer instance without the script you can copy those files and edit them yourself.

 The file ``settings.py`` contains the Django configuration.
 Settings that need to be customized: